The fastest way to being a great photographer

 Fuji X-E2, 18-55mm, ISO 6400, ƒ/3.2, 1/20

-All this means is that as long as you remain as still as possible, the slight movement caused by your breathing and your heart beating will not blur your image.
+This means that as long as you remain as still as possible, the slight movement caused by your breathing and your heart beating will not blur your image.

-If you have an older camera that the ISO goes no higher than ISO 1600, this is a great reason to go out and buy some of the newer technology.
-If you do, look for cameras that will shoot at ISO 6400 or higher.
+If you have an older camera whose ISO is no higher than ISO 1600, this is a great reason to buy some of the newer technology.
+If you do, look for cameras that shoot at ISO 6400 or higher.
 For example, my Fuji X-E2 will go up to 25600, which I have used a few times.

 Photography is about anticipating